jnozzi/cocoadev.com/markdown/HowToUsePointers.md

 something bad might happen to our program.
 You see, we are trying to read the contents of memory that has already been destroyed.
 We don't know what that value might be.
 Maybe it still points at our old value.
 Maybe it doesn't.
 This is where pointers start to get really dangerous.

 Anyway, why would you want to create memory?
-Fundamentally, this is the basis for how all Objective C objects are created: +General/[NSObject alloc] basically creates memory on the fly to contain your object.
-This is also the basis for the aforementioned General/AbstractDataStructures.
+Fundamentally, this is the basis for how all Objective C objects are created: +[NSObject alloc] basically creates memory on the fly to contain your object.
+This is also the basis for the aforementioned AbstractDataStructures.
 But while interesting, I'll leave a discussion on malloc() and free() to other books and websites since Objective C has other mechanisms for doing this, so see also:

 C allows you to get the address of a function and assign it to a variable.
 This allows you to have one piece of code call another piece of code on the fly.
 These are often called "callbacks", since they allow functions to "call back" to the calling code.
-CF uses C callbacks in a variety of places, such as for managing object creation (General/CFAllocator).
+CF uses C callbacks in a variety of places, such as for managing object creation (CFAllocator).
 Deep down, function pointers are at the heart of Objective C's dynamic method dispatching: "Find the C function with the name "setObject:forKey:" and jump into it."
 C callbacks are pretty cool, but I won't go into them here, since Objective C has other mechanisms for doing this.

 You'll find a bunch of "Introduction to Computer Science" classes on the web that have interactive labs for teaching pointers.
-Go read them. -- General/MikeTrent
+Go read them. -- MikeTrent

 ----

 *99% of the time use this to define an object
-    General/NSObject *myObject (= ...);
+    NSObject *myObject (= ...);

 and this to use it:
     myObject